Arattian/DynamoDb-GUI-Client/README.md

 * [ ] Wrap application with electron
 ### **Problems**
 * [ ] AWS-SDK is not working properly in electron.
 Util.Streams got undefined.
-* [ ] Electron doesn't support localstorage, so planning to switch from localstorage to file system.

 ## Run